OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

         To use your add-in, open a new document in Word on the web and then sideload your add-in by following the instructions in [Sideload Office Add-ins in Office on the web](../testing/sideload-office-add-ins-for-testing.md#sideload-an-office-add-in-in-office-on-the-web).

-3. In Word, choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
+3. To open the add-in task pane, on the **Home** tab, choose the **Show Taskpane** button.
 Notice the default text and the **Run** button at the bottom of the task pane.
 In the remainder of this walkthrough, you'll redefine this text and button by creating a React component that uses UX components from Fluent UI React.

     ![Screenshot showing the Word application with the Show Taskpane ribbon button highlighted and the Run button and immediately preceding text highlighted in the task pane](../images/word-task-pane-yo-default.png)